eclipse-archived/ceylon-lang.org/blog/2013-12-13-three-legged-elephants.md

 too self-serving, that Ceylon offers the most satisfying solution so far.

-Our mascot is Trompon, the elephant, because an elephant has four legs, and would fall over if one of his legs were missing.
+Our mascot is Trompon the elephant, because an elephant has four legs, and would fall over if one of his legs were missing.
 Ceylon's type system is exactly like this!
 (Yes, this is a baxplanation.)